 On August 8, 2019, the Company entered into an underwriting agreement with J.P.
-Morgan Securities LLC and SVB Leerink LLC (Leerink), as representatives of the several underwriters, relating to an underwritten public offering of approximately 2.7 million shares of the Company's common stock, par value \$0.001 per share.
+Morgan Securities LLC (J.P.
+Morgan) and SVB Securities LLC (f/k/a SVB Leerink) (Leerink), as representatives of the several underwriters, relating to an underwritten public offering of approximately 2.7 million shares of the Company's common stock, par value \$0.001 per share.
 The underwritten public offering resulted in gross proceeds of \$69.0 million.
 The Company incurred \$4.5 million in issuance costs associated with the underwritten public offering, resulting in net proceeds to the Company of \$64.5 million.

-On August 6, 2020, the Company entered into an underwriting agreement with Leerink and Cowen, as representatives of the several underwriters, relating to an underwritten public offering of approximately 3.0 million shares of the Company's common stock, par value \$0.001 per share.
+On August 6, 2020, the Company entered into an underwriting agreement with Leerink and Cowen and Company, LLC (Cowen), as representatives of the several underwriters, relating to an underwritten public offering of approximately 3.0 million shares of the Company's common stock, par value \$0.001 per share.
 The underwritten public offering resulted in gross proceeds of \$97.6 million.
 The Company incurred \$6.2 million in issuance costs associated with the underwritten public offering, resulting in net proceeds to the Company of \$91.4 million.